lsc-project/documentation/source/about.rst

     * Security tools: password hashing, bi-directional encryption

 * Conditions to only create, update, rename or delete entries depending on current values
+* Hooks to launch scripts after each operations on an entry (for example: send a mail after creation of a new account)
 * Detailed and configurable **logging** in LDIF (fully RFC-compliant) and CSV formats
 * Monitoring plugin for Nagios
 * Possibility to extend any Java class to implement your own specific synchronization needs